Oshanotter/Resume-Drive-Video/README.md

 > [!NOTE]
 > This currently has only been tested using the Violentmonkey extension for Google Chrome.

+> [!IMPORTANT]
+> You must be on a direct file page, not a page inside of a Google Drive folder.
+For example, the URL would look something like this: https://drive.google.com/file/d/gy7xirf6tx4igbd/view
 ## Table of Contents

 - [Features](#features)